mikefsn/mikefsn.github.io/_posts/2022-10-22-practices-of-team-voldemort.md

 ---
-title: "Practices used by the team behind the \"Voldemort\" programming language"
+title: "How the team behind the \"Voldemort\" programming language pushes a narrative"
 ---

 Ever wondered why posts praising the Zig programming language reach the top of Reddit and Hacker News?
 And why it's hard to find comments raising criticism?
 Here I highlight how the Zig core team pushes a narrative.